Joshua80/frontfinance/Azure/README.md

 #Step:1 -
 Azure Function for putting messages to the queue.
 Azure Function in Python that puts a message to the Azure Storage Queue every minute.using the Azure Functions Core Tools to create and deploy this function.
-Above the source code for the function.
+Above the source.code for the function.
 Function retrieves the connection string and queue name from environment variables, creates a QueueClient instance, and sends a message to the queue with the current timestamp.

 #Step:2 -